Green (Steve Hillage album): Music

 Green was significant for Hillage as he began to experiment with early guitar synthesizers for the first time; he had acquired a Roland GR 500 guitar synthesizer which he uses extensively on the album; "It was an amazing instrument that proved to be okay for studio work, but was too complicated to use on stage."
-Most of the guitar and some of the keyboard sounds on Green were achieved using the GR 500, and Hillage later stated that for him, "the hybrid sounds [he] achieved were really special," but due to the complexities of using the instrument in the studio, he eventually opted for a more "back to basic" approach from thereafter.
+Most of the guitar and some of the keyboard sounds on Green were achieved using the GR 500, and Hillage later stated that for him "the hybrid sounds [he] achieved were really special," but due to the complexities of using the instrument in the studio, he eventually opted for a more "back to basic" approach from thereafter.
 Hillage also played a Moog synthesizer and glissando guitar on the album.

 Green is also noted for its often "dancey" tones–a continuation of the funk sound explored on Motivation Radio.
-Terra Scope noted Hillage had been championing punk rock whilst at the same time his music "was nodding in a dance direction even then," to which Hillage recalled that "we got more and more into funk and quite into disco and also electronics.
+Terra Scope noted that Hillage had been championing punk rock whilst at the same time his music "was nodding in a dance direction even then", to which Hillage recalled that "we got more and more into funk and quite into disco and also electronics.
 In fact we were very much into German psychedelic music like Neu!, Can and stuff like that and of course these are all constituent parts of what eventually produced the explosion of dance music and we were in there early.
 I remember we did a Steve Hillage Band gig in a club in Plymouth in 1978 around the time of the Green album and before we played there was a disco.
-The DJ was playing Kraftwerk, stuff from The Man-Machine like "Robots" and "Spacelab"”, and all these young dolly birds were dancing.
-I’d never seen that kind of dance music in a commercial context before, and it was quite a good sound system, quite loud, and I was getting into how they got the electronic sounds so neat and tidy and the kick drums had this nice sonic edge coming through the speakers.
-I just had this vision, I thought fuck, electronic dance music, my God, it’s going to be massive and this was 1978!
+The DJ was playing Kraftwerk, stuff from The Man-Machine like "Robots" and "Spacelab", and all these young dolly birds were dancing.
+I'd never seen that kind of dance music in a commercial context before, and it was quite a good sound system, quite loud, and I was getting into how they got the electronic sounds so neat and tidy and the kick drums had this nice sonic edge coming through the speakers.
+I just had this vision, I thought fuck, electronic dance music, my God, it's going to be massive and this was 1978!
 Then as it evolved during the years when I was a record producer I kept track of all this."